jemiluv8/interview-templates/FRONTEND_INSTRUCTIONS.md

-- Complete the auth page by sending the form data to the relevant api endpoint in the backend api.
-On success navigate to a page that informs user that login has succeeded.
-Show error messages on the form

-- Create a page to do CRUD on todo's
+- Create a page to do CRUD on todo's - in order or priority as follows
   - a list view to list todos
+  - support filtering by priority
   - support marking todo as done/cancelled
   - support deleting todo

-  - support filtering by priority
+- use axios